Beater car. Hooptie car. Decrepit car.

 - Ask friends and family.
 You’re bound to find what I call a “beater car expert” that can lead you in the right direction.

-- Look at the J.D Power Car Awards for the cars year (goes back as far 1999).
+- Look at the J.D Power Car Awards for the cars year (goes back as far as 1999).
 For example, here is the 2005 edition which reports the most reliable car brands that year.

 - Search online for discussions on the car.
 You’ll find many forums and threads discussing virtually any car you can think of, and you’ll get a good idea of what you’re getting yourself into.

 What should you test before buying?
 Testing out a car is a step you can’t skip on, you really can’t.
 To do it properly, you don’t need to be a car expert (or even bring one along).
-A good checklist (like this one from ChrisFix) can guide you in testing a car entirely before purchasing it.
+A good checklist can guide you in testing a car entirely before purchasing it.
 Even though you’re buying a beater, and things will be wrong with it, it’s important to know what you’re getting.
 For example, you certainly don’t want a car that will die an hour after buying it.
 Testing it can help prevent getting a beater that will require expensive repairs or be a complete lemon.

 5 Best Beater Cars